 Based on the research available, it’s not clear whether DHA is actually a problem for vegans, but to be on the safe side, veganhealth.org recommends an increase in ALA intake or adding a DHA supplement to your diet.

 Also, and this interesting, while health institutions like the American Heart Association recommend eating two servings of fatty fish a week.
 AHA also states that people may want to talk to their doctors about supplements, especially for those with high triglycerides.

-Additionally, they also state that “Some types of fish may contain high levels of mercury, PCBs (polychlorinated biphenyls), dioxins and other environmental contaminants,” which indicates that algae-based omega-3 supplements may be more advantageous health-wise.
+Additionally, they also state that “Some types of fish may contain high levels of mercury, PCBs (polychlorinated biphenyls), dioxins and other environmental contaminants,” which indicates that algae-based omega-3 supplements may be more helpful health-wise.

-In other words, the fish oil alternatives we’ve presented above fall under this category.
+The fish oil alternatives we’ve presented above fall under this category.